 Regularly monitor your medical records and know how to look for errors or false information.

-Be cautious with whom you share your health information with.
+Be cautious with whom you share your health information.
 Strive to only give your medical information to trusted medical professionals.

 Try to refrain from using free, public wifi services.
 If you do use public wifi, do not access any private information, especially medical data.